Lab Values & Blood Disorders

 400

-A physical therapist assistant uses metabolic equivalents (METs) as a method to establish exercise intensity for a 66-year-old patient, 4 weeks post MI, starting this phase of cardiac rehab.
-What MET level would be the MOST appropriate for the assistant to use given the patient’s anticipated maximal aerobic capacity?
+A physical therapist assistant is establishing exercise intensity for a 66-year-old patient, 4 weeks post MI, who is just starting this phase of cardiac rehab.
+What intensity levels would be the MOST appropriate for the assistant to use given the patient’s anticipated maximal aerobic capacity?

 3-5 METs at the start of phase 2